joostkremers/ebib/docs/ebib-manual.md

 With such a format string, Ebib asks the user to provide text for the two arguments and inserts it at the locations specified by the directives.
-If `ebib-citation-prompt-with-format-string` is set, the format string is included in the prompt.
 Of course, it is possible to leave the arguments empty (by just hitting `RET`).
-With the format string above, this would yield the following citation in the LaTeX
+With the format string above, this would yield the following citation in the LaTeX buffer:
-buffer:

     \textcite[][]{Jones1992}